Pakistan Womens Tour

 The stunning bridge that will welcome us to Yasin!

-We’ll spend just a few hours on the (absolutely stunning) road today.
+We’ll spend just about 2.5 hours on the (absolutely stunning) road today.
 The Gilgit-Shandur Road will bring us to Taus, which is right in the middle of Yasin Valley.
-We should have some time to catch a sunset at a local viewpoint.
+We should have some time to catch a sunset at an epic local viewpoint.

 • Accommodation: Yasin guesthouse